beee33/weatherCLI/README.md

     pipreqs <project directory> --force --scan-notebooks

-Test if it works using these steps:
+Test if it works, by following steps: 3 4a/4b:

 [Run progam as python file](#user-content-only-run-python-file-instead)

 ##### If you get bs4.FeatureNotFound: Couldn't find a tree builder with the features you requested: xml.
 Do you need to install a parser library? error.